iszczesniak/cpp/callable/index.md

 {% endhighlight %}

 Function `std::sort` is using the '<' operator if we do not provide a comparison callable as the last call argument.
-We can get the same effect as in the example above if we pass as the last argument an object (**a functor**) of type `std::less<A>`, which uses the `<`
+Well, `std::sort` is actually using an object of type `std::less` which in turn uses the `<` operator.
+For comparing the sorted elements, the implementation of `std::sort` does not use the `<` directly, because it would be stuck with it, and be unfit for customization.
+Instead, the implementation uses a callable for comparison.

-operator:
+No wonder that we can get the same effect as in the example above if we pass as the last argument an object of type `std::less<A>` (that's a callable), because if we didn't, it would be used anyway:

 {% highlight c++ %}
 {% include_relative motivation3.cc %}
 {% endhighlight %}

-We can sort in ascending order if we pass a functor of the `std::greater` type.
+With `std::sort`, we do not always have to use the `<` operator, and instead we can pass a callable to induce ordering.
+We can sort in ascending order if we pass an object of the `std::greater` type.
 That type is using the `>` operator, and so we have to define it instead of the `<` operator.

 {% highlight c++ %}
 {% include_relative motivation4.cc %}
 {% endhighlight %}

-With `std::sort`, we do not always have to use the `<` operator, and instead we can pass a callable to induce ordering.
-A callable can be passed not only to a function, but also to a constructor, which can store the callable as a member field, as, e.g., `std::priority_queue` does.
-Here's an example, which we'll modify later:
+A callable can be passed not only to a function, but also to a constructor, which can store the callable as a member field, as, e.g., the standard priority queue (type `std::priority_queue`) does.
+Here's an example, which we'll be modifying later:

 {% highlight c++ %}
 {% include_relative pq.cc %}